 Direct Drive Experience

 This highly sophisticated wheel offers direct drive, which offers the most immersive racing experience possible with a wheel.
-A lot of the drivers actually use this bit of kit in the off-season to train and prepare for races in the run-up to races starting again!
+A lot of the drivers actually use this bit of kit in the off-season to train and prepare for races in the run-up to the season starting again!

-You’ll be transported straight into an F1 cockpit with its looks alone, and that doesn’t even begin to cover the innovative, exciting tech that’s put into it.
+You’ll be transported straight into an F1 cockpit with this wheel’s looks alone, and that doesn’t even begin to cover the innovative, exciting tech that’s put into it!

 Lots Of Functionality

 There are 20 buttons and switches, all with functionality you can program to personalize your drive, and a whole host of toggle switches, thumb encoders and rocker switches, all included where they can be operated without taking your hands off the compact wheel.
-It’s simply the best for simulating all things Formula 1 while also remaining highly competitive for every other sim racing game on the market.
+It’s simply the best for simulating all things Formula 1 while also remaining highly competitive for other sim titles too.

 The Best Wheel For Xbox Racers

-You get up to 20 Nm of peak torque at your disposal with the included DD1 wheel base, but it’s worth noting that you can pick up the Formula wheel rim on its own if you think the force feedback may be too strong for you.
+You get up to 20 Nm of peak torque at your disposal with the included DD1 wheel base, but it’s worth noting that you can pick up the Formula wheel rim on its own if you think the force feedback may be too strong for you and would prefer to combine it with a different wheel base (just make sure to get the Xbox compatible “V2.5 X” model).
 It’s also very expensive, so it might not be the best beginner choice!

 However, for more advanced sim racers, or simply for those of all experience levels that have the budget for this racing wheel, you really won’t be disappointed with what it has to offer!